JamesHBickerton/DevNotes/Notes/html.md

 When styling images for size under CSS - you can also use percentages.
 The percentage of the image's width/height (i.e. 100%) would be 100% of the parent container's width/height.

 A good way to centre your page would be to add a <'div'> element just after your <'body'> element and close it when the <'/body'> element ends.
 You could then for example make a class from that element, and style it with a set width.
 The margin-left and margin-right properties could then have a value of auto (meaning that the browser will make sure that the margin to the left and right is always the same).

+<strong>What I got stuck on - you can't use margins on elements such as links!</strong>